Curd Rice Recipe (Thayir Sadam)

 Pro Tips By Neha

-To make thayir sadam recipe, the rice is cooked with slightly more water so that it turns out mushy.
+To make the thayir sadam recipe, the rice is cooked with slightly more water to make it mushy.
 Follow the measurements given in my recipe.

-The consistency of yogurt rice is like that of a porridge.
-If it looks thick, then add a little milk to it.
+The consistency of yogurt rice is similar to that of porridge.
+If it looks thick, add a little milk.

 Do not use ghee or coconut oil for tempering.
 It will solidify once the curd rice is cooled.